 Ariana Salvatore: Got it, that makes sense.
 So this is a continuously evolving space with a lot of potential new developments along the way, and we'll be sure to keep an eye on it as it evolves.
 Sheena, thanks so much for taking the time to talk.

-Thanks for listening!
-If you enjoy Thoughts on the Market, share this and other episodes with a friend or colleague today.
+Ariana Salvatore: And thanks for listening.
+If you enjoy Thoughts on the Market, please leave us a review on Apple Podcasts and share the podcast with a friend or colleague today.